Battling at the Bridge

 helms, several long staffs, and a even halberd in the background.

-The battles themselves were staged and fought without any formal or
+The battles themselves were staged and fought without

-written regulations.
-Though no details survive of the actual combats we can imagine that
+any formal or written regulations.
+Though no details survive of the actual

-jumbled crowds of men with sharp sticks stabbing and striking even if without intent to
+combats we can imagine that jumbled crowds of men with sharp sticks stabbing

-injure would be a quite dangerous activity.
-As
+and striking even if without intent to injure would be a quite dangerous

-the scratches, sprains, teeth knocked out, dislocate jaws, gouged
+the scratches, sprains, teeth knocked out, dislocate jaws,

-eyes, and finally, smashed ribs and crippled legs.
-The tension of the events ran
+gouged eyes, and finally, smashed ribs and crippled legs.
+The tension

-high and the site of a single dagger drawn in anger could instantly cause a hundred others
+of the events ran high and the sight of a single dagger drawn in anger

-to be pulled amidst the brawling factions.
-Historian Robert Davis tells us
+factions.
+Historian Robert Davis tells us Although individual

 Renaissance historians trace the Venetian factional rivalries back to